kashmir96/osoappliance/content/posts/laundry-detergent-industry.md

 ---

 title: Laundry Detergent Industry
 description: "Laundry detergent is a necessary part of everyday life.
 It helps us keep our clothes clean, fresh and smelling good.
-As such, the ...see more"
+As such, the ...learn about it in this post"
 keywords: laundry
-publishDate: 44912
+publishDate: 12/17/2022
 tags: ["Washing Machine", "Laundry Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/110.webp
+ image: /img/washingmachine/285.webp
- alt: 'a tidy washing machine that has shown great potential '
+ alt: 'a striking washing machine thats found its true home'

 ---